treejer/mobile/src/screens/Profile/screens/OfflineMap/README.md

 # OfflineMap screen

-> Map for when internet is not connect.
+> Download map for use when the user can't access the internet